Boards and Committees

 The Land Development Review Board offers advisory opinions and recommendations to the City Council on matters involving the development of land within the City limits, and assists in preparation and amendment of the Comprehensive Plan, the Land Development Code, and property variances.
 Members receive three-year appointments.
 Meetings are held on the third Thursday of every month at 2:00 pm in City Hall Council Chambers.

-Staff Liaison: Dale Hall
+Staff Liaison: TBD

 Current Members: